web-platform-tests/rfcs/rfcs/disable_chrome_stability.md

 browser vendors (e.g. [1](https://github.com/web-platform-tests/wpt/pull/38046#event-8332522292),
 [2](https://github.com/web-platform-tests/wpt/pull/38034)).

-Keeping the job but making it non-blocking would also avoid the impact on developer productivity, while keeping a record of potential flakiness introductions that could be useful in further investigations.
+Disabling the job entirely would also avoid the impact on developer productivity, which can be considered in the future.

 ## Risks